Prevent Endpoint Payment Fraud

 The most robust effort, however, has been by led by the Committee on Payments and Market Infrastructures, or CMPI.
 In 2018, CMPI issued a final strategy report on reducing endpoint payment fraud containing seven elements for operators and participants of a wholesale payment system.
 These elements include establishing endpoint security requirements and using information and tools to improve prevention and detection.

-The best way wholesale business owners can help protect themselves against fraud is by communicating with their banks.
-Ask your banks what type of wholesale payment systems they use, what they're doing to protect themselves from endpoint payment fraud and what precautions they are taking to protect their customers' funds.
+The best way business owners can help protect themselves against fraud is by communicating with their banks.
+Ask your banks what type of wholesale payment systems they use, what they're doing to protect themselves from endpoint payment fraud and what precautions they're taking to protect their customers' funds.